Skip to content

 How does the AML representative work in Italy?

-How does Banca d’Italia view fintech-bank stacks?
+How does Banca d’Italia view fintech-bank partnership stacks?

-Does PSD3 / PSR change the regime?
+Does PSD3 / PSR change the IMEL regime?

-10. What to do, today
+11. What to do, today

-Related: Where to base your EMI · UIF Italy · EMI licence in Spain
+Related: Where to base your EMI · UIF Italy · EMI licence in Spain · Safeguarding compared across the EU · Own funds and initial capital for PIs and EMIs

 Related reads.